awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 # Step 5: Connect to the Sample Cluster and Run Queries<a name="rs-gsg-connect-to-cluster"></a>

 To query databases hosted by your Amazon Redshift cluster, you have two options:
-+ Connect to your cluster and run queries on the AWS Management Console with the Query Editor\.
++ Connect to your cluster and run queries on the AWS Management Console with the query editor\.

-  If you use the Query Editor, you don't have to download and set up a SQL client application\.
+  If you use the query editor, you don't have to download and set up an SQL client application\.
-+ Connect to your cluster through a SQL client tool, such as SQL Workbench/J\.
++ Connect to your cluster through an SQL client tool, such as SQL Workbench/J\.

 **Topics**
 + [Querying a Database Using the Query Editor](#gsg-query-editor)